 and my load control tables in the FMC schema were updated with load history:

-The new Generic FMC takes advantage of the new native SQL that is now used to load the Data Vault tables and update the load control tables in each orchestration.
+The Generic FMC takes advantage of native SQL that is now used to load the Data Vault tables and update the load control tables in each orchestration.
 These stored procedures and scripts make it possible to use the FMC in many different orchestration runtimes.
-This is one example in Snowflake.
+This is one example on Snowflake.
 Hopefully, this has your gears turning, and you will find more ways to implement this flexible orchestration logic.